 What do pharma sales recruiters look for?

-A medical sales career in the pharmaceutical industry offers myriad opportunities to the brightest graduates.
-What do recruiters look for?
+A medical sales career in the pharma industry offers myriad opportunities to the brightest graduates.
+What do pharma sales recruiters look for?

 For graduates who do their homework on the industry and show a passion to get into medical sales then it can lead to the start of an exciting and highly rewarding career.
 Our experience shows there are three aspects that determine whether we can work with a graduate.
 These are: education, insights and attitude.